Ketamine Treatment for PTSD

 Traditional Treatment for PTSD

-The medications that are often prescribed for PTSD are antidepressants, such as selective serotonin reuptake inhibitors (SSRIs) and selective norepinephrine reuptake inhibitors (SNRIs.
-Unfortunately, they can come with serious side effects that could lead to a dead-end treatment option or one which needs constant monitoring by your doctor.
+The medications that are often prescribed for PTSD often include antidepressants, such as selective serotonin reuptake inhibitors (SSRIs) and selective norepinephrine reuptake inhibitors (SNRIs).
+Some of these medications can certainly help.

 Ketamine Treatment Plan for PTSD